Things to Do and Camping at Moreton Island Close to Brisbane

 Camping

-If coming by 4x4, you have lots of opportunities to choose from; like one of the five campgrounds with facilities or one of the basic ones on the island.
+If coming by 4x4, you have lots of opportunities to choose from, like one of the five campgrounds with facilities or one of the basic ones on the island.
 Pre-booking is required.

-1. If you visit the island on feet, take the ferry to Tangalooma and pitch your tent next to the jetty.
+1. If you visit the island on foot, take the ferry to Tangalooma and pitch your tent next to the jetty.
 It’s just a short walk to the 21 beautifully located campsites.
 Online booking for the camping permit is essential.
 Therefore internet access is provided at the information board.
 Advanced booking is recommended during weekends and holidays.
 A spontaneous stay is possible but not guaranteed.
 Showers and long drop pits are available.

-3. The Blue Lagoon is a beach campground and also an excellent spot with the refreshing lagoon within walking distance on the eastern side.
+3. The Blue Lagoon is a beach campground and also an excellent spot with a refreshing lagoon within walking distance on the eastern side.
 You can park your car next to your tent or trailer.
 Facilities are provided.

 4. Ben-Ewa north of The Wrecks reached by 4x4.
 It's a popular spot for families due to the sheltered bay waters.
 The campground offers shady sites and protection from stronger winds.